techvice/techvice.github.io/_posts/2015-12-14-chasing-down-poor-azure-table-storage-performance.md

 tags: [azure, azure table storage, iqueryable, linq]
 ---

 A coworker and I have been puzzled for the last week or so.
-We have been seeing incredibly slow table storage performance.(···) Here is the problem that we faced:
+We have been seeing incredibly slow table storage performance.
+Here is the problem that we faced:

 {% highlight c# %}